-Similar to what was done at Hudson CF under Executive Order 150, DOCCS, with OCFS’ assistance, will work to further implement and monitor the Youth Program Model which utilizes evidence-based services through the provision of cognitive behavioral interventions specifically designed for the adolescent offender to increase awareness of the connection between thoughts and actions.
-It is based on an inmate-centered, youth oriented model which identifies individual needs, and provides a guideline for the provision of activities.
+Similar to what was done at Hudson CF under Executive Order 150, DOCCS, with OCFS’ assistance, has implemented the Youth Program Model which utilizes evidence-based services through the provision of cognitive behavioral interventions specifically designed for the adolescent offender to increase awareness of the connection between thoughts and actions at Adirondack AO Facility.
+The program is based on an inmate-centered, youth oriented model which identifies individual needs, and provides a guideline for the provision of activities.
 The model focuses on assisting inmates in their development of pro-social skill development, substance abuse prevention skills, and meaningful transition plans consistent with the philosophy and practices of youth programming.
 DOCCS administration, security and program staff function as a team to accomplish the Youth Program objectives.
 With a rich staffing configuration, it provides multiple staff contacts with each inmate on a daily basis through therapeutic programming, organized physical education, vocational and academic education and individual sessions.

 Who will staff the adolescent offender facilities?

-DOCCS will staff the adolescent offender facilities with specially trained corrections officers.
-OCFS staff will participate with DOCCS in conference calls, video conferences, site visits, shared training sessions and case consultations on a regular basis.
+DOCCS staffs the adolescent offender facilities with specially trained correction officers.
+OCFS staff participate with DOCCS in conference calls, video conferences, site visits, shared training sessions and case consultations on a regular basis.

 What role will the OCFS Assistant Commissioner permanently assigned to DOCCS play in the operation of the adolescent offender facilities?

-OCFS will assist DOCCS in implementing the Adolescent Offender Facility by facilitating specialized Train the Trainer trainings, reviewing DOCCS policies and procedures for the AO population, and consulting on difficult cases.
-OCFS will assign an Assistant Commissioner to work collaboratively with the Assistant Commissioners from DOCCS Program Services in the development of programs, training initiatives and discharge planning/transition activities and identifying resources in the community.
+OCFS has assisted DOCCS in implementing the Adolescent Offender Facility by facilitating specialized Train the Trainer trainings, reviewing DOCCS policies and procedures for the AO population, and consulting on difficult cases.
+OCFS has assigned an Assistant Commissioner to work collaboratively with the Assistant Commissioners from DOCCS Program Services in the development of programs, training initiatives and discharge planning/transition activities and identifying resources in the community.
 The OCFS Assistant Commissioner will conduct site visits to the Adolescent Offender Facilities and prepare site visit reports that will be provided to the DOCCS, OCFS Deputy Commissioners, and the oversight Commission.
 He/She will take part in meetings coordinated by the DOCCS Deputy Commissioner that will include facility and Central Office Staff.

 How will DOCCS coordinate with OCFS to develop discharge plans for adolescent and juvenile offenders released from DOCCS facilities?